Multi Jet Fusion vs Selective Laser Sintering

 For Advanced Materials: SLS

-If your part requires powders other than standard polymers, SLS offers a greater selection, including flame-retardant powders that provide higher performance.
+If your part requires powders other than standard polymers, SLS offers a more excellent selection, including flame-retardant powders with higher performance.

 For Colors: SLS